mlieshoff/mlieshoff.github.io/about.md

 title: About
 ---

-> My cool quote
+> Truth can only be found in one place: the code.
 >
->  *Quote said by XXX*
+>  *Quote said by Robert C. Martin, Clean Code: A Handbook of Agile Software Craftsmanship*

-Here you can say lots of fun things about your site.

-Maybe say a some things about yourself.

-Or maybe what you plan to blog about.